Times change and my website needed to change too. To see the 2020 update of this page click this link

 A normal PTH level in a pet whose blood calcium levels are high (and therefore should not be producing much PTH) is also suggestive of hyperparathyroidism.

 In humans, low magnesium and autoimmune parathyroid gland destruction have been reported.
-I know of no cases in pets.
+I know of no cases reported in dogs or cats.

 CBC/WBC and blood chemistry Panel including blood calcium and phosphate levels, urinalysis, evaluation of the calcium content and vitamin D3 availability in the pet’s diet, perhaps a PTHrP assay for evidence of lymphoma if Ca levels are high